green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 ## Does the number of observations matter?

 In theory, it does not matter how many people make a specific observation.
-We’re not aware of any planning decision that referenced the volume of observations as opposed to the merits of a specific observation.
+We are not aware of any planning decision that referenced the volume of observations as opposed to the merits of a specific observation.

 ## Do I need to hire a planner?